 Learn all about this project

-On Avenue Du Docteur-Penfield between Rue McTavish and Avenue Des Pins West, close to the McGill university campus and Parc Rutherford.
+On Avenue du Docteur-Penfield between Rue McTavish and Avenue des Pins Ouest, near the McGill University district and Parc Rutherford.

-- Upgrading of various facilities, including water distribution, building mechanical and structural elements, electricity and automation.
+- Improvements to various systems: water distribution, building mechanicals and structure, electricity and automation

-- Repositioning of equipment for improved maintenance and repair.
+- Modification of the arrangement of equipment for maintenance

-- Replacement and improvement of water supply and distribution mains under Avenue Du Docteur-Penfield
+- Replacement and reconfiguration of supply and distribution lines under Avenue du Docteur-Penfield

 - Transfer of a power line